Peanut Oil Health Benefits and Side Effects

 This destroys the healthy polyunsaturated fat, saturated fat, omega-3, and omega-6 fatty acids.
 Specifically monounsaturated fats, polyunsaturated fats, saturated fat, and linoleic acid.

 Similarly to sunflower oil, peanut oil consumption is growing globally, China’s leading with around 3,000,000 Metric tons, followed by India at around 1,100,000 Metric tons.
 The United States sits at 7th globally at around 130,000 Metric tons.

 The most common omega-9 fatty acid in peanut oil is oleic acid and the most common omega-6 fatty acid is linoleic acid.
 With palmitic acid being a small part of its saturated fat content.

 Peanut Oil Health Benefits

-There's also a good amount of vitamin E, containing 11% of your recommended daily amount (RDA), as stated by the USDA’s dietary food guide.
+There’s also a good amount of vitamin E, containing 11% of your recommended daily amount (RDA), as stated by the USDA’s dietary food guide.

 Vitamin E works as an antioxidant and helps fight free radicals in your body.
 Peanut oil also increases insulin sensitivity which regulates your blood sugar levels and helps to make you feel less hungry.